btseytlin/dungeon_bot/contributing.md

 A rapier is quite accurate, but it doesn't deal much damage.
 Go the bottom of `items.py`, to `item_listing`.
-Taking analogy from sword let's make a rapier entry in the "primary_weapon" category.
+Taking analogy from `"sword"` let's make a rapier entry in the `"primary_weapon"` category.
 ```
 item_listing: {
 	"primary_weapon":{